Pets are a common occurrence in today’s homes, with research showing that almost 40% of America’s households own a dog

 Use Rugs To Make Your Home Feel Cozy

 The reason many homeowners choose carpet for their floors is that it feels warm and snug underfoot.
 As mentioned above, carpet isn’t an ideal solution for those with pets, so consider using a rug to make your room cozier and keep your pets from ruining your floor.

 You can find a beautiful area rug and place this in the room area you want to spend the most time in.
 You can then train your pet to avoid the carpet or simply clean it regularly to remove the dirt and grime that contact with your pet will bring.

 Choose A Stain Resistant Carpet If You Want To Use It

 Carpet can be useful for reducing noise, which is excellent if your pet’s feet often make a sound on the floors while they’re walking.
 As such, they might be the solution that you feel is perfect for your home.

 If you have to have a carpet, choose a stain-resistant one like the range we offer at our carpet store.
 This will ensure that any accidents don’t leave lasting marks and that dirt and mud can be quickly cleaned off.

 If your pet has caused damage to your floors already, or you want to upgrade them and make your house feel like a home, then we’re here to help.
 As a longstanding carpet and flooring store based in Mount Pleasant, South Carolina, Palmetto Carpet & Floor Coverings has the expertise to help you to find the flooring solutions you’ve always wanted.

-Contact us here to find out more about our range of products and how our expert fitters can ensure that they’re installed correctly so that they make your home look and feel like a sanctuary for many years to come.
+Contact our flooring company to find out more about our range of products and how our expert fitters can ensure that they’re installed correctly so that they make your home look and feel like a sanctuary for many years to come.